noahehall/theBookOfNoah/0current/koa.md

         - remove(header): remove header field
         - type: get/set response Content-Type void of params
           - setting accepts mime string/file extension
-          - charset is set automatically, to override use `response.set({ 'Content-Type': 'text/html' }) then set this directly
+          - charset is set automatically, to override use `response.set({ 'Content-Type': 'text/html' })` then set this directly
+            - askholz: appears *text/html* allows you to set whatever charset you want? so first set text/html then set charset?
+        - is(types...): check whether response type is one of the supplied types
+          - useful for creating middleware that maniuplate responses
+        - redirect(url, alt): perform 302 redirect
+        - attachment(filename): set *Content-Disposition* to attachment
+          - informs client to prompt for filedownload
+        - headerSent: bool; whether response header has been sent
+          - useful for seeing if client may be notified on error
+        - lastModified: get/set Last-Modified header as a Date
+        - etag: set response etag
+        - vary(field): Vary on field
+        - flushHeaders(): flush any set headers and begin the body

     - type: response.type
     - length: response.length